nightscout/trio-docs/docs/EN/Setup/New-User-Setup.md

 Under "App Icons" in the Settings Menu, you can find various icons for your Trio app.

 ![Change App Icon](img/changeAppIcon.png)
+{align=center}

 Have a special icon in mind?
 You can use your own custom icon by following the instructions under [Customizations](../operate/customize.md).

 ***Congratulations!*** You've completed the New User Setup for Trio!